JTerwel/real-time_interaction_search/readme.txt

 		>> import pandas as pd
 		>> lc = pd.read_csv('<Whatever $ZTFDATA was>forcephotometry/ZTF20abqetet.csv', header=0, comment='#')
 		>> lc
-		- If mongodb isn't set up properly the 2nd line will faill
+		- If mongodb isn't set up properly the 2nd line will fail
 		- If everything works correctly, the last line should return a DataFrame of >=4029 rows and 47 columns
 - Open auto_check.py and add the following details:
 	- Recepients (line 38)